 1. Is that deadline real?

 Yes.
 After Britain refused to seek an extension to the 11-month transition period, the country is set to complete its separation from the EU at the end of 2020.
-The bloc’s chief negotiator, Michel Barnier, and his British counterpart, David Frost, have been locked in talks since March to secure a trade deal.
-While the bloc has been pushing for a deal by the end of October to give it time to implement it before the end of the year, talks may drag on into November.
+The bloc’s chief negotiator, Michel Barnier, and his British counterpart, David Frost, have been locked in talks since March to secure a trade deal and deadlines for an agreement have come and gone.
 EU leaders, who have been focused on the coronavirus, could get more involved -- something that may be a double-edged sword for U.K. Prime Minister Boris Johnson.
 If the U.K. and EU were within touching distance of an accord, they could sign an outline agreement and set an implementation period -- a delay in all but name -- to work out details.

 2. What happens if the U.K. and EU can’t sign a trade deal?